Lara Kajs | 23 March 2016 |

-The United Nations and human rights groups caution that the EU-Turkey deal is counter to international law.
+Humanitarian and human rights groups began speaking out immediately, claiming that the deal is a stumbling block to the right to seek asylum.
+However, Turkish Prime Minister Ahmet Davutoglu argued that the deal would not interfere with refugees legitimately seeking shelter in Europe.
+But the United Nations and rights groups caution that the EU-Turkey deal is counter to international humanitarian law.
 UNHCR’s Europe regional director, Vincent Cochetel said that “The collective expulsion of foreigners is prohibited under the European Convention on Human Rights.”

-According to the European Commission, the purpose of the deal is to end the large-scale arrival of more than a million people fleeing war and conflict in the Middle East region since January 2015.
+According to the European Commission, the purpose of the deal is to end the large-scale arrival of more than a million people fleeing war and conflict in the Middle East Northern Africa (MENA) region since January 2015.
 A strong supporter of the plan is German Chancellor Angela Merkel who is looking for a return to normalcy.
-Germany has received more than a million Afghans, Syrians and Iraqis since the exodus began.
+Germany has received more than a million Afghans, Syrians, and Iraqis since the displacements began.

 Protecting the Rights of Refugees